1955 LeHi 300

-The 1955 LeHi 300 (known officially in NASCAR as 1955-40) was a NASCAR Grand National Series event that was held on October 9, 1955, at Memphis-Arkansas Speedway in LeHi, Arkansas.
+The 1955 LeHi 300 (known officially in NASCAR as 1955-40) was a NASCAR Grand National Series event that was held on October 9, 1955, at Memphis-Arkansas Speedway in Lehi, Arkansas.

-The race car drivers still had to commute to the races using the same stock cars that competed in a typical weekend's race through a policy of homologation (and under their own power).
-This policy was in effect until roughly 1975.
-By 1980, NASCAR had completely stopped tracking the year model of all the vehicles and most teams did not take stock cars to the track under their own power any more.
+Drivers had to commute to the races, under their own power, using the same stock cars that competed in a typical weekend's race.
+This was due to a policy of homologation which ended around 1975.
+By 1980, NASCAR had stopped tracking the year model of the vehicles and most teams no longer took cars to the track under their own power.